 - Brown Sugar or Dark brown sugar - can be used interchangeably.
 The latter is darker in color and has a more intense molasses flavor.

 - Salt – balances the sweetness of the sugar.
-In short, “pangtanggal umay” in Filipino.
+In short, “pangtanggal umay”.

 - Vanilla - complements the coconut and molasses flavor.
 This is optional but highly recommended.